CAMP KFIR FAQ

 What staff does Camp Kfir employ?
 Do you do background checks?

-Camp Kfir takes great pride in hiring the best staff our city has to offer.
-Modeling the behaviors that we want our campers to embody is our highest priority.
+Camp Kfir takes great pride in hiring the best staff.
+In addition to building relationships with our campers, modeling the behaviors that we want our campers to embody is our highest priority.

-Any and all staff members employed at Camp Kfirl go through a comprehensive interview process that includes a background check.
+Any and all staff members employed at Camp Kfir go through a comprehensive interview process that includes a background check.

 What is the staff to camper ratio?